 Tisch Scholars for Civic Life

 The Tisch Scholars is a unique leadership development program that combines academic coursework, fieldwork in local communities, skill-building, and critical reflection.
 Scholars acquire the values, knowledge, and skills they need to address pressing social issues and effect meaningful change while building a supportive community to strengthen civic engagement at Tufts University and beyond.
+All students receive academic credit each semester they participate in the program, and eligible students can receive work study for their work in local communities.

-Current first-years, sophomores, and juniors are welcome to apply, though the Scholars program is designed to have the strongest impact on students who participate for the full three years.
+Current first-years and sophomores are welcome to apply, though the Scholars program is designed to have the strongest impact on students who participate for the full three years.
 Students apply for the program in early Spring, and accepted Scholars participate in a May retreat.
 Beginning in the Fall term, first-year Scholars take a yearlong Fieldwork Seminar while engaging in a community service or research project with a local partner organization.
 As they advance through the program in subsequent years, continuing Scholars strengthen their leadership skills and build capacity in local communities and on campus by taking on projects of greater complexity and responsibility.
 Third-year Scholars will develop a culminating capstone project.

 Tisch Scholars benefit from a carefully designed, comprehensive program whose elements complement each other to create a transformational learning experience for students:

 In their first year of participation in the program—regardless of at what point in their academic career they joined—Tisch Scholars engage in a full-year experience that combines a practicum in a community site and rigorous academic coursework.
+In all semesters, eligible Tisch Scholars can receive work study compensation for their fieldwork.

 In the Fall, Scholars will perform 8 hours per week of fieldwork and take a full-length, for-credit course.
 The course will provide students with a framework to critically analyze the root causes of social issues, and will allow Scholars to develop skills to take action for positive social change in community settings.